ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

 the embedded application, using the same Python API.

 Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` class to
-configure logging to the stdout for all warning messages and above(that is error and fatal).
+configure logging to the standard output for all warning messages and above (which are error and fatal messages).
 For example:

 .. code:: python